 Vuk is a first generation American, and lifelong Houstonian.
 Vuk lives in Houston with his wife, Ofelia, and three children, Isa, Nikola, and Sava.
 When he is not handling cases, Vuk enjoys spending time with his family at home and on family vacations.
 Vuk also enjoys playing golf and tennis.
 Vuk was a state-ranked tennis player in high school and gravitated to golf when he attended the University of Texas.

-- Obtained a $17.72 Million verdict on behalf of the spouse and adult children of an ironworker who drowned in the Brazos River while building the pedestrian bridge for Baylor University's football stadium.
-Vuk filed a lawsuit against multiple construction companies responsible for the project, took over 50 depositions in the case, and took the case to trial in March 2016.
+- Obtained a $17.72 Million jury verdict on behalf of the spouse and adult children of an ironworker who drowned in the Brazos River while building the pedestrian bridge for Baylor University's football stadium.
+Vuk filed a lawsuit against multiple construction companies responsible for the project, took over 35 depositions, and took the case to trial in March 2016.
 Vuk argued that of the seven defendants at trial, Austin Bridge and Road was 100% responsible for our clients' loss.
 After three weeks of trial, the Harris County jury returned a verdict placing 100% of the blame on Austin Bridge and Road and awarded $17.72 Million to the family.
-On August 1, 2016, the trial judge signed a judgement for the full verdict.
+On August 1, 2016, the trial judge signed a judgement on the verdict, valued at over $20 Million.

-- Negotiated a settlement for 12 workers who were catastrophically injured when the largest crane in the world came crashing down at an industrial plant in Pasadena, Texas.
+- Represented 12 workers who were catastrophically injured when the largest crane in the world came crashing down at an industrial plant in Pasadena, Texas.
+Losses were projected at muliple seven figures

-- Successfully negotiated a confidential settlement on behalf of 43 workers who were injured after several explosions occurred at the Enterprise Products industrial plant in Mont Belvieu, Texas.
+- Represented 43 workers who were injured after several explosions occurred at the Enterprise Products industrial plant in Mont Belvieu, Texas.
 Economic losses were documented in the multiple millions of dollars.

 - Hired by the family of an Australian rig worker who was employed by an internationally known offshore energy company, who was thrown from a Trinity liftboat during a hurricane in the Bay of Campeche and drowned after two days at sea.
 Vuk negotiated a recovery on behalf of the Australian rig worker's family.